electron/electron/docs/tutorial/sandbox.md

 In order to perform operations requiring additional privilege, sandboxed processes use dedicated communication channels to delegate tasks to more privileged processes.

-In Chromium, sandboxing is mainly applied to renderer processes.
-In addition, certain utility processes are also sandboxed, including the audio service, the GPU service, and the storage service.
+In Chromium, sandboxing is applied to most processes other than the main process.
+This includes renderer processes, as well as utility processes such as the audio service, the GPU service and the network service.

 See Chromium's [Sandbox design document][sandbox] for more information.